Equal Political Speech

-Section 3 below provides natural persons the exclusive right to political speech under the law.
-Other proposed 28th Amendments do not create a right to "equal political speech" that expands the Bill of Rights under the U.S. Constitution.
+Section 3 below provides natural persons the exclusive right to political speech under constitutional law.
+Other proposed 28th Amendments do not political speech" under the Bill of Rights in the U.S. Constitution.

-Creating a new right to "equal political speech" under the law is the Common Sense II difference.
+Creating a new right to "equal political speech" under constitutional law is the Common Sense II difference.
 Share this page if you agree with the language in the proposed amendment.

 Proposed: Natural persons who are eligible to vote are given the exclusive right to support political campaigns with contributions and expenditures.
 Legal entities and natural persons who are not eligible to vote or do not live in a district shall have no rights to make campaign contributions or expenditures to influence elections or to support political campaigns of any kind in any election.
 Only natural persons who are eligible to vote and who physically reside within an electoral district will supply 100% of financial support to win all elections held within every voting district.
 Section 1 and Section 2 respectively end corporate personhood and allow the regulation of money used as political speech in political campaigns.
 This amendment is intended to give all eligible voters the exclusive and equal right to give money that influences the outcome of all local, state and federal elections that appear on their local ballots.
 Each voter will have "equal political speech" on a level basis with every other citizen regardless of wealth.
 The voters who live within any district will have their one vote and exclusive voice to decide the outcome of every election.
 The 1st amendment will no longer protect political speech for any legal entity other than a natural person who is an eligible voter.
 The intention is to establish government "of the people, by the people, for the people."
 For the first time in our history those words of Abraham Lincoln will be true in our political system.
 In the words of Martin Luther King, all of our people will finally be "free at last, free at last, ... free at last."